ABx2-4 "Managed Care Organization Tax"

 AB 2348 "Infrastructure Investment"

-AB 2348 creates a process for public pensions to invest in California infrastructure projects with a guaranteed rate of return.
+Creates a process for public pensions to invest in California infrastructure projects with a guaranteed rate of return.

 AB 2511 "Carbon Sequestration - Biochar"